spring-labs/ameba-lib/README.md

 ### Web & MVC extensions

 Usually you expose resources in a RESTful way.
-But in practise we've seen that a client application, written in languages like Objective-C, needs some help with the actual response type of a RESTful API.
-Of course we have HATEOAS and HAL but on the other end of the wire, the client need to know what is the expected type of response.
+But in practise we've seen that a client application, written in languages like Objective-C, needs some help with the actual response kind of RESTful API.
+Of course, we have HATEOAS and HAL but on the other end of the wire, the client need to know what is the expected type of response.
 That's why we put the resource into an _envelope_ - the `org.ameba.http.Response`.
 Beside the actual response entities, this class tracks a http status for each wrapped response object, has a message text and key and provides an arbitrary string dictionary that may be used to store the response type.
 On IOS there is no library to deal with HATEOAS responses in a comfortable way.
-Many solutions use [Restkit](https://github.com/RestKit/RestKit) and need to parse the response in a old-fashioned low-level way.
+Many solutions use [Restkit](https://github.com/RestKit/RestKit) and need to parse the response in an old-fashioned low-level way.

 A server using ameba-lib may respond with: